Aceh Flora

 An incredibly versatile oil due to its outstandingly beautiful and complex profile, patchouli is a great fixative that can find use in almost all accords, from earthy, green and forest-type blends to spicy orientals, florals, and woods.
 It also improves with ageing if stored correctly, and should become smoother, rounder and fuller in profile with time.

-Java Vetiver
+Bourbon Vetiver

 Delcan –